hkeays09/Power-BI-Dashboards/README.md

 Leveraged calculated measures and logic-based expressions to deliver real-time, role-specific insights.

 **🧼 ETL with Power Query:**
-Performed advanced data transformation, normalization, and cleansing to ensure high-quality visuals.
+Performed advanced data transformation, normalisation, and cleansing to ensure high-quality visuals.

 **📊 Professional Dashboard Design:**
 Designed a sleek, dark-themed layout with smart KPI cards and ranked visuals for readability and impact.